-Learning disabilities are caused by a disorder in how information is received, processed, or communicated within the brain and affect each individual differently.
+Learning disabilities refer to a number of disorders which may affect the acquisition, organization, retention, understanding or use of verbal or nonverbal information.
 A learning disability can cause an individual to have difficulty in specific areas of learning, including reading, writing, and mathematics.
 In addition, individuals with LD may have difficulty with gross motor or fine motor coordination or with social interaction.
 Learning disabilities can affect children and adults and impact school, family, workplace and community life.
-For more information on LD, please see the LDA Position Statement What are Learning Disabilities?
+For more information see: Core Principle: What Are Learning Disabilities?

 What are your legal rights to an evaluation?

 As a parent, guardian or advocate, you have a legal right to request that your public school evaluate your child for special education.
 Federal law, the Individuals with Disabilities Education Act as amended in 2004 (IDEA), gives you that legal right.
 States, through local school districts, must “identify, locate, and evaluate every child who may have a disability requiring special education services.”
 This is called “Child Find.”
 When there is suspicion that a child has a disability, parents and educators have a responsibility and a right to request a full, individual, comprehensive, multi-disciplinary evaluation.

 Parents may request an evaluation in writing.
 These requests should be sent to your child’s principal or the school district’s director or coordinator of special education.
 Parents should retain copies of all correspondence relating to their child and follow up with the school principal on the status of the request.